 Symptoms can range from mild to severe.
 Mild cases may only involve difficulty controlling gas.
 Severe cases can lead to an inability to control liquid and formed stools.
 A patient may have a feeling of urgency or experience stool leakage due to frequent liquid stools or diarrhea.

 If there is bleeding with lack of bowel control, consult your physician as soon as possible.
-This may indicate inflammation within the colon and rectum, such as ulcerative colitis, Crohn’s disease, a rectal tumor or rectal prolapse.
+This may indicate inflammation within the colon and rectum, such as ulcerative colitis, Crohn’s disease, a rectal tumor, or rectal prolapse.
 All of these conditions require prompt evaluation by a physician.

-An initial discussion of symptoms with your physician will help determine the degree of incontinence and the effect on your life.
+An initial discussion of symptoms with your physician will help determine the degree of incontinence and its effect on your life.
 Possible underlying factors are often found during a review of your medical history, such as:

-- Multiple pregnancies, large weight babies, forceps deliveries or episiotomies (surgical incisions to aid childbirth).
+- Multiple pregnancies, large weight babies, forceps deliveries, or episiotomies (surgical incisions to aid childbirth).

 - History of prior anal or rectal surgeries.